Craft is my workspace

 P: Project Name so I can easily find them.
 Each doc contains sub-pages within sub-pages of resources, writings, references, and all relevant digital bits and bytes, in an organically-unfolding structure that’s neither too much nor too little.

-I don’t think too much about hierarchy too much, in fact, as a quick
+I don’t think about hierarchy too much as a quick

-⌘+O brings up one of the speediest searches I’ve ever used (go native apps!) and helps me find what I need.
+⌘+O brings up one of the speediest searches I’ve ever used and helps me find what I need (go native apps!).

 crypto isn’t actually found within a document.